K-arch27/VM-dualboot/README.md

 ## 0. Prerequisite
 Your CPU and motherboard must support hardware virtualization and IOMMU

+Enable needed virtualization options in the BIOS the setting may be called VT-d or AMD-V also Enable Intel VT-x or AMD IOMMU if the options are available.

 Your GPU ROM must support UEFI.
 (All GPUs from 2012 and later should support this)

 The following packages : Qemu Ovmf Libvirt Dnsmasq Virt-manager (last one is optionnal if you want a gui to make your VM)